cmorbitzer/chrismorbitzer.com/index.md

 ## About Me

+- Founder and CEO of [NorthBuilt](https://northbuilt.com), where I'm building a software team around a culture of family, conscientiousness, and craftsmanship.
-- Husband
+- Husband of [Briann Morbitzer](https://www.superiorspeech.mn/), Twin Cities-based SLP and stuttering specialist
 - Father of four young children
-- Founder and CEO of [NorthBuilt](https://northbuilt.com), where I'm building a software team around a culture of family, conscientiousness, and craftsmanship.
 - AI optimist
 - Mediocre triathlete